MarioLisbona/CA-T1A3-terminal-app/README.md

         return contact
 ```

-- Below is a function call of `add_contact()` to create a CLose Contact.
+Below is a function call of `add_contact()` to create a CLose Contact.
 The `contact_type` variable is set when when the match case for CC is true from the Add Contact menu selected by the user.

-- `Set_details()` returns the user input and those variables are used in the function call.
+`Set_details()` returns the user input and those variables are used in the function call.
 Any variables that arent needed for that contact type are set to `None`.

-- the returned contact is inserted into the database with `ContactsDb.insert(contact)` The user id is then incremented and then the code breaks out to the menu.
+The returned contact is inserted into the database with `ContactsDb.insert(contact)` The user id is then incremented and then the code breaks out to the menu.

 ```py
 case 'CC':